-At the reporting date an agreement is in force with the Chief Executive Officer/General Manager, providing for the application of the principles set forth in point 5.1 above, in the event of early termination of the contract.
+At the reporting date an agreement is in force with the Chief Executive Officer/General Manager, providing for the application of the principles set forth in point 6.1 above, in the event of early termination of the contract.

-In addition to paragraph 6.2.1, with specific regard to the position of Deputy General Manager remuneration consists of:
+In addition to paragraph 5.2 ("Variable components of remuneration for employees"), with specific regard to the position of Deputy General Manager remuneration consists of:

-- a fixed remuneration component; - an annual variable remuneration, linked to the degree to which the performance objectives expressed in the relevant Balanced Scorecard are achieved, and subject to the access gate scheme, the bonus deferral scheme, the payment in Banca Generali shares, as well as the malus and claw-back mechanisms.
-Said remuneration may reach a maximum of 100% of the RAL (equal to a maximum ratio of the short-term variable remuneration to total fixed remuneration of approximately 85%), if the maximum level of total performance is achieved and does not provide for any guaranteed minimum; - a Long Term Incentive, the bonus range for which is set at between 0% and 175% of the fixed component; - participation in any recruitment incentives and expiry plans based on net inflows/revenue objectives.
+- > a fixed remuneration; - > an annual variable remuneration, linked to the degree to which the performance objectives expressed in the relevant Balanced Scorecard are achieved, and subject to the access gate scheme, the bonus deferral scheme, the payment in Banca Generali shares, as well as the malus and claw-back mechanisms, as provided for the Chief Executive Officer and General Manager.
+Said remuneration may reach a maximum of 100% of the Annual Gross Remuneration (equal to a maximum ratio of the short-term variable remuneration to total fixed remuneration of approximately 85%), if the maximum level of total performance is achieved and does not provide for any guaranteed minimum; - > a Long Term Incentive, the bonus range for which is set at between 0% and 175% of the fixed component, as provided for the Chief Executive Officer and General Manager; - participation in any recruitment incentives and expiry plans based on net inflows/revenue objectives.